rubygems/bundler-site/source/blog/2018-07-13-june-bundler-update.html.markdown

 After that, we published a [public request for comments](https://github.com/bundler/rfcs/pull/12) on the idea of Bundler release channels.
 Just this week, we learned a lot about [how Docker and Bundler can work better together](https://github.com/bundler/bundler/pull/6524).

+We published a new zine called ["The Evolution of Bundler"](https://shop.rubytogether.org/products/the-evolution-of-bundler-zine) in partnership with [@sailorhg](https://www.twitter.com/sailorhg) of Bubblesort Zines.
+It's now available for sale in the Ruby Together store.

 This month, Bundler gained 63 new commits, contributed by 12 authors.
 There were 738 additions and 102 deletions across 48 files.

 Interested in contributing to Bundler?
 We always welcome contributions in the forms of triaging bugs, adding new features, writing docs, and engaging with the wider community.
 Visit the [Bundler Contributor Guidelines](https://github.com/bundler/bundler/blob/master/doc/contributing/README.md) on GitHub to get started.
 Don't have time to contribute, but want to support our work?
 Sign up as a member of [Ruby Together](https://rubytogether.org) to help fund our work to keep Bundler working for everyone.